servicemeshistio/icp/README.md

 ### Download VMs

 If you like to download the three base VM images to install IBM Cloud Private 3 node community edition cluster, you can download 7z of images from [here](#).
-If you download VMs, you can skip Prepare VM section as the following steps are already taken care in the VMs.
+If you download VMs, you can skip this `Prepare your VMs` section as the following steps are already taken care in the VMs.

-Continue with these steps, should you choose to use your own VM install.
+Continue with these steps, should you choose to build your own VMs.

+#### Set up passwordless access

+Configure `passwordless` SSH access between all VMs.
+You can refer to this [link](https://github.com/vikramkhatri/sshsetup) for setting up SSH if you need automation.

 #### Disable Local firewall on each VM
 ```